-The course consists of three components, two of these components are internally assessed and externally moderated, which is completed within a given assignment window.
-These two components will build skills in performing, producing and composing.
-The other component is externally assessed and again is completed at a given time.
+The course consists of three components, two of these components are internally assessed and externally moderated, completed within a given assignment window.
+These two components will build skills in researching, performing, producing and composing.
+The third component is externally assessed and completed within twenty-three hours.
 In this component you are given a brief and you choose which of the three musical skills from performing, producing and composing you will use.